vandjac/Logic-PCB/README.md

 The outputs of each mux are capable of sourcing at least 10mA of current.
 A current limiting resistor is placed between each output and LED segment.

+## KiCAD
+***
+#### Schematic
+When designing the schematics to the circuits on the PCB, an important step was to find the components needed as well as assigning the footprints and values to them.
+This involved researching for parts and then finding the selected part online and importing it to KiCAD.
+This process was streamlined by using a tool called Samacsys KiCAD Libraries.
+Using this tool, it was possible to search the part needed, see if it had a footprint, datasheet, etc., and import it to the KiCAD library all with a couple clicks.
+Boxes were also drawn around circuits that were in some way related as to clarify sections of the board because the point of the board is to explain how things work.

+#### PCB Layout
+0.15mm traces were used throughout the board.
+This was the chosen diameter because there is not a lot of current flowing through the board so wide traces are not as necessary.

 ## Possible Improvements
 ***
 - The switch currently being used is a right angle switch, pointed in a direction on the board that makes it somewhat difficult to access.
 The switch should either be moved to the side of the board, or a vertical switch should be used.